 Explain That Sometimes No One Is At Fault

-In this hypothetical four-person household there is no neutral fifth party.
+In this hypothetical four-person household, there is no neutral fifth party.
 Though the issue is small, it could lead to lingering resentment.
-Say the father of the households firm, plants his foot, and demands the teenaged daughter fulfill this menial obligation.
+Say the father of the household firm plants his foot and demands the teenaged daughter fulfill this menial obligation.
 In rebellion, she sneaks out and incidentally becomes pregnant.
 Now there’s a real issue.

 The family in this scenario may not even realize they’ve got a core issue until several years have passed and certain members are no longer on speaking terms.
 Stranger things have happened!
 But this is a fairly suburban example.
 Even more considerable are those times when parental drug use, infidelity, poverty, or abuse enter the picture.

-It is your role to explain that and educate your audience through your texts so they can better understand their situations.
+Your role is to explain that and educate your audience through your texts to understand their situations better.
 That doesn’t mean that they will not end up booking an appointment.
 On the contrary, they will feel as if you understand their problems and will be more inclined to talk to you.

 Family Counseling – A Fresh Drink Of Water